-The Project is entirely located on existing Company property and will result in minimal land impacts in the Project area.
-The Project will not require impacts to any delineated wetland or streams and requires no tree clearing.
-Thus, the location of the Project minimizes impacts to the surrounding community and the environment, while optimizing engineering and constructability factors.
+The Project is entirely located on existing Company property.
+Alternatives considered would require longer alignments and impact new landowners.
+The Project will not require impacts to any delineated wetland or streams.
+The location of the Project minimizes impacts to the surrounding community and the environment, while optimizing engineering and constructability factors.